Optional personal coverage

 Learn who can purchase optional personal coverage and for what amount.
 Optional personal coverage is for proprietors, directors and partners who are not automatically covered under The Workers’ Compensation Act, 2013 (the Act).

 Optional personal coverage is for individuals not automatically covered under The Workers’ Compensation Act, 2013 (the Act).
 When personal coverage is purchased, the applicant becomes a worker and is eligible for benefits under the Act.
-Wage-loss benefits will be based on the amount of coverage purchased by the applicant.
+Earnings loss benefits will be based on the amount of coverage an applicant purchases.

 Optional personal coverage may be purchased by: